 Taiwan is where I hit the “reset” button on life, and my visits always seem to coincide with seasons of transitions.
 In May 2011, I was fresh out of college, unemployed, and had just left Chicago for the East Coast.
 In December 2014, I was amidst transitions from DC to New York and from the private to the nonprofit sector.
 And this year, I had a few weeks off before starting a new job—and am within a year from turning thirty.
-To me, Taiwan is both familiar and unfamiliar and a fitting home from away.

 From Longpan Park, I continued south on Highway 26, flying downhill toward the southern tip of Taiwan with the wind behind my back.
 It felt like freedom.